-- Provide true individual choice and self-direction to all users of long-term services and supports. - Promote efforts to enhance quality of life in various long-term services and supports settings. - Ensure the availability of a wide array of support services for those living in the community, including meals and adult day care. - Ensure quality of long-term services and supports in the context of a flexible and person-centered service delivery system that acknowledges the dignity of risk.
+- Provide true individual choice and self-direction to all users of long-term services and supports, regardless of funding source. - Promote efforts to enhance quality of life in various long-term services and supports settings. - Ensure the availability of a wide array of support services for those living in the community.
+Ensure quality of long-term services and supports in the context of a flexible and person-centered service delivery system that acknowledges the dignity of risk.

-- Achieve greater integration and uniformity of administration of State long-term services and supports serving both older adults and persons with disabilities and their families, and emphasize policies related to function as opposed to age or diagnosis. - Encourage communities to take an active role in planning and supporting longterm services and supports for their residents. - Address the long-term services and supports education and information needs of the Connecticut public, including specialized educational efforts to specific groups, such as baby boomers and employers. - Address the anticipated long-term services and supports workforce shortage. - Provide support to informal caregivers. - Preserve and expand affordable and accessible housing for older adults and individuals with disabilities, including assisted living, residential care homes, and other supportive housing and emergency housing options for older adults. - Encourage and enable the provider community to transform and develop services and supports that will help to achieve the goals of this Plan. - Expand and improve employment opportunities and vocational rehabilitation for persons with disabilities and older adults. - Increase availability of readily accessible, affordable, and inclusive transportation that accommodates the need for family and direct care worker companions. - Improve quality of life and reduce utilization of long-term services and supports and health care services by focusing on health promotion and disease prevention. - Address emergency preparedness/disaster planning for older adults and persons with disabilities.
+- Provide individuals, caregivers and persons on nursing home waitlists options counseling and decision support to encourage advanced person-centered planning for long-term services and supports to prevent institutionalization and to extend the availability of private funds for care. - Achieve greater integration and uniformity of administration of State long-term services and supports serving both older adults and people with disabilities and their families, and emphasize policies related to function as opposed to age or diagnosis. - Encourage communities to take an active role in planning and supporting longterm services and supports for their residents. - Address the long-term services and supports education and information needs of the Connecticut public, including specialized educational efforts to specific groups, such as baby boomers and employers. - Address the anticipated long-term services and supports workforce shortage. - Provide support to informal caregivers. - Preserve and expand affordable and accessible housing for older adults and individuals with disabilities, including assisted living, residential care homes, and other supportive housing and emergency housing options for older adults. - Encourage and enable the provider community to transform and develop services and supports that will help to achieve the goals of this Plan. - Expand and improve employment opportunities and vocational rehabilitation for persons with disabilities and older adults. - Support state and local efforts to improve and expand accessible, affordable, and inclusive transportation that accommodates the needs of residents, family and direct care worker companions. - Improve quality of life and reduce utilization of long-term services and supports and health care services by focusing on health promotion and disease prevention. - Address emergency preparedness/disaster planning for older adults and persons with disabilities.